 Freediving with sharks is high on many freedivers bucket list of things to do.
 You may think it’s an experience that can only happen abroad, but each year we freedive with blue sharks off the UK coast and its an incredible experience!

-Our 2018 trip took place mid September off the glorious Cornish coastline.
+Our 2018 trip (we’ve been running trips ever since!) took place mid September off the glorious Cornish coastline.
 According to our skipper for the trip, Charles Hood, the best time to see the sharks is generally is from early July through to mid October with August being the peak season, so we were pretty hopeful of some sightings!

 We’d heard that this year there has never been a better time to get up close with sharks because of how unusually warm the water is, so to say everyone was excited was an understatement!
 There had been some newspaper reports of snorkellers being surrounded by up to twenty blue sharks at a time – and not a nip or bite in sight!